-All yellow/red cards count towards the drivers CV.
+All yellow/red cards received in all UIM diciplines and classes count towards the drivers CV and shall be accumulated.

-Yellow/red cards can only be given for bad behaviour on the water including :
+Yellow/red cards can only be given for bad behaviour on the water including:

-- up to two yellow cards at a time for dangerous driving;

-- one red card for extreme blatant dangerous driving.
+- up to two yellow cards at a time for dangerous driving; - one red card for extreme blatant dangerous driving.